 👉 Local Tip – If you want to stay at the falls for the day instead of going to North Bend, be sure to dine at the amazing Salish Lodge.
 And, as long as you’re there, why not book yourself a relaxing massage as well?

-To the north of the Island is the Deception Pass Bridge, which provides magnificent views whether you’re walking across it or exploring the area beneath it on this epic jet boat tour.
-It definitely makes for one of the more memorable day trips from Seattle you can take!
+To the north of the Island is the Deception Pass Bridge, which provides magnificent views whether you’re walking across it or exploring the area beneath it on this epic kayak tour.
+It definitely makes for one of the more memorable day trips from Seattle you can take, and don’t miss Deception Pass State Park, too!

 👉 Local Tip – Visiting Langley?
 Be sure to bring a roll of quarters with you so you have plenty of time to enjoy the local arcade, the Machine Shop.